tonethar/IGME-330-Master/notes/1-canvas-intro-to-drawing-context.md

 ## I. About Canvas

 ### What is it good for?
 The Canvas API provides a means for drawing graphics via JavaScript and the HTML `<canvas>` element.
-It can be used in the following appliocations, and we will do these all in this course:
+It can be used in the following applications, and we will do these all in this course:
   - animation
   - game graphics
   - data visualization